 After a few online searches, I found thousands of platforms offering to help with my Spanish.
 What very few of them offered, though, was the opportunity to practice real-time conversation.
 One of the biggest advantages of learning Spanish whilst traveling is the ability to have conversations with natives in real-time.

 Luckily, I found Verbling and from there I began my journey of becoming fluent in Spanish by conversing with locals on the Verbling platform.
 I find it useful because I can schedule the calls to suit my needs.
 After around 5 lessons I saw a significant improvement in my Spanish and now have a teacher that I use regularly.

 So, if you’re looking to improve your fluency in Spanish, or any other language for that matter, remember that conversation is king and daily practice is imperative.

-By: Dan of Layer Culture
+Submitted by: Dan of Layer Culture

 One of the best ways to learn a language is by using Drops.
 With all the resources accessible online, there’s no reason to let the inability to communicate in a foreign language stop anyone from discovering the world.
 The most seasoned travelers will all agree that knowing even the basics of a local language while being abroad can go a long way!

 Enter Drops, a free language-learning app available for Androids and iPhone users.
 It has been named Google’s Best App of 2018 and App of the day in over 100 countries on the App Store.